Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Omer Shem Tov, an Israeli civilian kidnapped by Hamas from the Nova festival on October 7, 2023, endured over 400 days in captivity, during which he was starved, beaten, and held in isolation.
 He recounted being threatened at gunpoint to help collapse a building on IDF troops, but bravely refused.
 Despite considering an escape attempt, he feared the weapon he intended to grab from his captors would jam and backed down.
 To survive, Shem Tov maintained a rapport with captors by cooking, cleaning, and even performing for them.
 His ordeal included prolonged darkness, malnutrition, and mental anguish.

 During his 584 days in Hamas captivity, Edan Alexander endured severe and inhumane conditions.
 He was subjected to intense physical and psychological abuse, including being shackled by both hands and feet for extended periods, leading to significant physical weakening.
 He suffered from prolonged food deprivation, only receiving more substantial meals shortly before his release.
 Throughout his captivity, Alexander was confined in underground tunnels, isolated from daylight and human contact.
 These conditions have had a profound impact on his physical and emotional well-being, necessitating ongoing medical treatment and psychological support following his release.
 His conditions in captivity reportedly improved after Donald Trump’s inauguration as U.S. president in January.
-According to his aunt, Alexander was given more food to help him gain weight once talk of him increased.
+According to his aunt, Alexander was given more food to help him gain weight after his name became more well-known.
 He was also moved to a “VIP tunnel” alongside senior Hamas officials, which provided both greater protection due to his American citizenship and served Hamas’s interest in using him as a human shield.
 In a phone call with Trump, Alexander confirmed that his conditions had “improved dramatically” since Trump took office.

 Hidden in an UNRWA Facility